-2) Understand The Context
+Understand the Context

 What’s the temperature going to be?
 How consistent is the weather?
 Will you be needing light winterwear?
 Can you buy provisions there?
-Take your time with researching the answers to these.
+Take your time researching the answers to these.
 These will determine whether or not you will be able to pack exactly the things you need.

 The Usual Rule

-It is two shirts/top, a pair of jeans, a pair of leggings with removable legs (so that they function as boxers), 3-4 synthetic breathable underwears, and socks of similar make (so you can wash on the way easily).
+It is two shirts/top, a pair of jeans, a pair of leggings with removable legs (so that they function as boxers), 3-4 synthetic breathable underwear, and socks of similar make (so you can wash on the way easily).
 Ideally, synthetic shirts are better for laundry purposes.

-5) Use Compression Cubes
+Use Compression Cubes

-This help organizes your things easily.
+Compression Cubes helps organizes your things easily.
 For reference, BUBM has a decent set.

-6) Fold Your Clothes
+Fold Your Clothes

-Do not forget carrying your camera for landscape photography.
+Do not forget to carry your camera for landscape photography.
 Make sure that you follow all kinds of landscape photography tips.

-7) Take Your Time And Pack Beforehand
+Take Your Time and Pack Beforehand

 when it’s the first time.
 Later on, of course, you will be able to do it quickly once you have memorized the organization.
 Remember Jerome K. Jerome’s Three Men in A Boat?
 Packing, when done in a hurry right before leaving, is a recipe for disaster.